profile picture

 2013 › May

 • A week ago, we started the Debian systemd survey.
 The goal was to figure out a few trends and answer the following two questions: Do our subjective impressions from the discussions on debian-devel reflect the general sentiment about systemd?
 What are the main concerns that most people have?
+Thank you all for your participation!
 Read more →

 • Whenever I want to work on some package, I usually clone its git repository, make my changes, then push and upload the Debian package.
 I don’t keep those repositories around in order to avoid cruft and also to have a 100% clean, up-to-date setup whenever I start working on something.
 Read more →